 Struggling to Adapt

-She trudged away.
-The flaming skulls still milling behind those blue pillars.
-She was actually growing hungry — and had nutritious lobster tails in her inventory to boot — the stench made thinking of food a nauseating affair.
-Instead, she went trudging along the nearest blood channel, having to step into it at times where bushes were too dense.
+Finally, she was back in the swamp.
+Hey, wasn't this place she knew, not far away from the cave of herself-insertion?
+How convenient.
+The stench of blood, she could have lived without.
+Oh, well.
+She trudged to the right, still intent on finding where that road went.
+Maybe furter away from The Boss there would be less monsters?
+She was actually growing hungry — and had nutritious lobster tails in her inventory to boot — but the stench made thinking of food a nauseating affair.
+Instead, she was sneaking along the nearest blood channel, having to step into it at times where bushes were too dense.

 So far, nothing had jumped the girl.
 She was even growing used to the eerie silence.
 Was there light ahead?
 She approached cautiously.

 There, on a flat, rocky isthmus breaking the channel, were several lit candles surrounding a red magic circle framed by two bloody poles with series of mutilated and decayed heads stuck on hem like beads.
 Inside the circle, there was a mutilated corpse.
 She approached stepping lightly.
 This was a massively built man in green armor once, now his head and right shoulder were practically pulped.

 Looting may be seen unethical, but any practiced relic hunter — like her — had well developed habits of grabbing anything that wasn't nailed down.
 A bit like kleptomania, to be honest, but all is fair in a dungeon.

 A cloud of flies buzzing, maggots writhing furiously, stench hanging so thick it made one's stomach twist into a pretzel.
 Looting this mutilated corpse would be so gross.
 But Shantae had to learn what sorts of items and supplies worked here.
 The question was: was this a trap or not?
 Most likely it was, but she wasn't going to pass such an opportunity.